eccegordo/ember-ist-model-builder/README.md

 The association descriptor object has these properties:
 * `.object` - Contains the actual child itself.
+* `.parent` - Where the object came from.
-* `.title` which came from the parent's hasMany/hasOne definition.
+* `.title` - The title from the parent's hasMany/hasOne definition.
 * `.level` - How many levels off association have been traversed.
 * `.collection` - The collection of children the association came from if it was a hasMany relationship.
 * `.displayGroups` - The displayGroups that were defined on that hasMany/hasOne relationship.
+* `.inFooDisplayGroup` - Chekcs the display groups defined on the assocation.
-* `.inDisplayGroup()` function so you can see if that association is in a particular display group.
+* `.inDisplayGroup('foo')` - function so you can see if that association is in a particular display group.

 ##### everyChildAssociations()
 Same as `.childAssociations` but does a callback whenever a child has finished loading.